QuTech-Delft/pennylane-quantuminspire/README.rst

 Emulator backends:

 * ``"QX single-node simulator"`` - Quantum Inspire emulator run on a commodity cloud-based server, with 4GB RAM.
 It has a fast turn-around time for simulations up to 26 qubits.
 For basic users, the commodity cloud-based server will be sufficient.
-* ``"QX-34-L"`` - Quantum Inspire emulator runs on the Lisa cluster computer uses four nodes of the fat_soil_shared partition of Lisa.
-With 1.5TB of memory each, this allows simulation jobs of up to 34 qubits [**requires advanced account**].

 Hardware backends: